Do you want to learn how to get strong legs?

-No, leg extensions do not make the list.
-Unless you are trying to compete at a bodybuilding show, or you are extremely injured, there is no need to completely isolate the quadricep muscles.
+No, the leg extension does not make the list.
+Unless you are trying to compete at a bodybuilding show, or you are extremely injured, there is no need to completely isolate the quadriceps muscles.

-The exercises listed above are more than sufficient at developing your quads.
+The exercises listed above are more than sufficient for developing your quads.

-Now let’s go over on of the most forgotten muscle groups in the fitness realm- the hamstrings.
+Now let’s go over one of the most forgotten muscle groups in the fitness realm- the hamstrings.

 The Best Hamstring Exercises